Center for Healing and Spiritual Growth

 ~ Muhammad Ali

-Lemon Tree Collective serves young adults 22 years of age or older, who need moderate or low levels of daily support for those with an autistic mind and/or are neurodiverse.
+Lemon Tree Collective serves Autistic young adults 22 years of age or older, who need moderate to low levels of daily support.
 Our goal is to enable them to live as independently as possible, surrounded by positive, loving people in an enriching community of care - forming a sustainable system of support.

 Housing - Why We Serve - We are taking a small step towards solving a growing need.